 I have been wracking my brain on how to write the recap of my week away in Palm Springs.
-I was down in the desert attending Alt Summit, a design-centered conference with a majority of woman in attendance.
+I was down in the desert attending Alt Summit, a women’s entrepreneurial conference.
 It was unlike the tech shows I’m used to, though not for the reasons you might think.

 As far as conferences go, Alt Summit was just as messy and full of kinks to work out like any other mass gathering of folks.
 The shuttles that were designated to take us from hotel to hotel were often late or on a schedule of their own, and there were a few sessions cut short because of a sheer lack of technical help on standby.
 And while some of the sessions were helpful even for an established online person like myself, there were too many that turned out to be less sophisticated than the brochure description had led on.